-Another significant research focus is the materials requirements for the sustainable development and use of key resources, in particular water and energy, with significant research into generation of energy from novel sources, low carbon and renewable technologies and the clean-up of effluent and wastewater.
-The major areas of research are: fuel cells and energy systems; gasification; cold plasma gasification; bio-fuel cells; bio-diesel production; gas and water treatment; nano-structured polymer composites for pollution control; sustainable and environmental electrochemical systems; and photochemical processes and electrochemical synthesis.
+Another research focus is the materials requirements for the sustainable development and use of key resources, in particular water and energy.
+We have significant research into the generation of energy from novel sources, low carbon and renewable technologies and the clean-up of effluent and wastewater.

 The School of Chemical Engineering and Advanced Materials runs a postgraduate training programme that is compulsory for all new students and involves selected taught modules.
 You also receive research training from the Science, Agriculture and Engineering Graduate School that covers professional/key skills, personal development and research techniques.
 You have the opportunity to supplement your income by undertaking laboratory demonstrating and tutorial classes.

-An upper-second-class Honours degree and preferably a master's degree, or international equivalent, in a relevant discipline.
+A 2:1 honours degree and preferably a master's degree, or international equivalent, in a relevant subject.International Students

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.